 Role of the Chief Risk Officer (“CRO”)

-The CRO has an overarching responsibility to ensure that the Branch’s RMF is fit for purpose and meets the requirements of the ManCo, HO and the Branch’s regulators and external auditors.
+The CRO (SMF 4) has an overarching responsibility to ensure that the Branch’s RMF is fit for purpose and meets the requirements of the ManCo, HO and the Branch’s regulators and external auditors.
 The CRO provides central oversight of risk management across CNCBLB and, supported by the second line functions, ensures that the full range of risks facing the Branch are properly identified, measured, monitored and controlled to minimise adverse outcomes.

 The CRO is responsible for ensuring that the functions making up the three lines of defence are fulfilling the requirements of the framework, in particular the functions making up the first line, and engendering an awareness of risk and an appropriate risk culture throughout the Branch.